What is quasi-community property in a Carlsbad divorce? How are the debts and assets of a married couple divided in a California divorce?

 Quasi-community property is a legal term in a California divorce that relates to assets (often real estate) that is not located in the State of California.

-The central legal question in these cases: Does a North County Court have the authority to issue orders regarding property that is not within the State of California?
+The central legal question in these cases: Does a Carlsbad Court have the authority to issue orders regarding property that is not within the State of California?

 Quasi-community property is generally to be treated the same as community property as long as it is not necessary to change the interests of those who own that property.
 For example, if the parties are part of a larger group the Court may not have authority to order the sale of the property and distribution of proceeds.